Vivek2k20/B_Plus_Tree_GUI/README.md

 3. After ensuring the above,Just run the project.

+### Running Without Opening the Project :

+1. The Project has already been compiled and converted to an executable file(.exe).

+2. Just open the .exe file present inside Debug Folder.

-4. The Project Screenshots can be viewed in the Screenshots folder.
+### Screenshots of the project can be found inside the Screenshots folder.